-When viewing your course in the LMS, you can use the Student view to see the course with all course content that is intended for all students.
+In the LMS, to see the course content in your live course that is intended for all students, use the Student view.

 Note: If you have enabled your course for cohorts and have designated some content as visible only to certain content groups, you can select a content group from the View Course As drop down list to see the content exactly as a student in a cohort associated with that content group will see it.
 For details, see Preview Cohort-Specific Courseware.